MarcioRAGarcia/skipchallenge/README.md

 # SkipTheDishes DevOps Challenge

-This is a sample of a simple pipeline using Jenkins.
+This is a sample of two simple pipelines using Jenkins.

-In this sample, we have two pipelines in the first one, we can divide the CI and CD pipeline in two:
+1. Here we can divide the CI and CD pipeline in two:

 *  In the CI pipeline, all code push'ed to GitHub repository is deployed to QA Cluster